0xWm/TrovoScraper/README.md

 ```

 ## Description
 My friend is streaming using Trovo service (website: https://trovo.live) and he is also making games using Unreal Engine 4.
 He manually input random follower name into a text box which is displayed while he is playing the game he made.
 He didn't have time to automate this, so naturally i automated this process.
-But Trovo does not have any kind of API to get follower list, hence the scruber.
+But Trovo does not have any kind of API to get follower list, hence the scraper.

 ### Making It Run